-Remember that your hiring manager is practically just another person that stayed in one company for a longer period, that’s just how seniority works.
+Remember that your hiring manager isn’t special.
+Just another person that stayed in one company for a longer period of time.
+That’s just how seniority works.

 Perception is so important because of how contagious emotional energy is.

-Politics aside.
+Politics aside, a great example is in U.S. politics.
 When you look at Donald Trump, you must give him credit.
-He convinced half a country that he can be president through his confidence, over Hilary Clinton, a candidate with years of relative experience.
+He convinced half a country that he can be president through his confidence.
+Over Hilary Clinton, a candidate with years of relative experience.

 Here’s an example of Hilary Clinton’s speech in her debate against Trump.
 She doesn’t fully lack confidence; however, she says what she wants to happen, and looks for approval.
 However, her words aren’t spoken without 100% doubt.